OussamaSlimani/DevSecOps-internship/scrum/sprints/sprint-03.md

   - Story Points: 1
   - Estimation: 1/2 days

-## 3. Started Project
+## 3. SonarQube

-- update the started project
-  `(oussama)`
-  - Story Points: 2
-  - Estimation: 1 day

-## 4. Kubernetes

-- Learn the basic concepts.
-  `(oussama / mariem)`
+- Explore SonarQube:Learn about its features and how it works `(oussama/mariem)`

        - Story Points: 3
        - Estimation: 1 day

-- Install Kubernetes on a cluster of machines (physical, virtual, or cloud) and configure the cluster nodes to communicate with each other.
-  `(oussama / mariem)`
+- Install and configure SonarQube `(oussama/mariem)`

+        - Story Points: 5
+       - Estimation: 1 day

+- Add SonarQube to the PHP project pipeline: integrate it into your existing pipeline `(oussama/mariem)`

+           - Story Points: 4
+            - Estimation: 1 day

+- Documentation for SonarQube `(oussama/mariem)`

-  - Story Points: 1
+           - Story Points: 2
             - Estimation: 1 day